maliceio/malice-av/clamav/README.md

 Commands:
   help	Shows a list of commands or help for one command

-Run 'fprot COMMAND --help' for more information on a command.
+Run 'clamav COMMAND --help' for more information on a command.
 ```

 This will output to stdout and POST to malice results API webhook endpoint.